 Within our school community of learners, believers and friends, the governors promote the very highest standards of educational achievement for all students.
 All school governors are members of a ‘corporate body’ with delegated powers and functions to be exercised in a lawful way.

-School governors are volunteers and are drawn from different parts of the community; parents, staff, LA, community and other groups.
+School governors are volunteers and are drawn from different parts of the community; parents, carers, staff, LA, community and other groups.

 The Governing Body drives strategic development and raising standards of achievement for all, with Governors challenging and supporting the school in a proportionate, fair manner on behalf of all children and families.

 - The constitution of the Governing Body must be in line with the School Governance (Constitution) Regulations 2012

 - The Governing Body consists of: Foundation governors, parent governors (at least two), one authority governor, one staff governor, one Headteacher, co-opted governors.